bluisblu/open-fk-rdf/README.md

 ## Why does this exist?

 This library exists to preserve the functionality of a beloved childhood game, U.B.
-Funkeys.
-While I can't take credit for reverse-engineering the file format, this project aims to provide a foundation for working with the data by separating out the encoding logic.
+Funkeys, and provides a foundation for working with the data by separating out the encoding logic.